sts10/rust-command-line-utilities/README.md

 Note that I have not tried all of these personally, and **cannot and do not vouch for all of the tools listed here**.
 In most cases, the descriptions here are copied directly from their code repos.
 Some may have been abandoned.
 Investigate before installing/using.

-The ones I use regularly include: bat, dust, fd, fend, hyperfine, miniserve, ripgrep, just, cargo-audit and cargo-wipe.
+The ones I use regularly use are: bat, fd, fend, hyperfine, miniserve, ripgrep, just, cargo-audit and cargo-wipe.
+(I'm torn between dust and erdtree...)

 ## Unix-to-Rust replacements (or near-replacements)